 “In addition, hiring practices should not be relegated to just hiring counselors of color for the purpose of assisting students of color with race-related issues,” Jones said.
 “I do believe that hiring counselors of color has the potential to alleviate this issue.
 However, one potential solution could be diversity training for counselors and other school personnel to be able to better relate to the experiences of all students.”

-Diversity in counseling office and in school’s aound America is an important topic in today’s society.
+Diversity in the counseling office and in school’s aound America is an important topic in today’s society.
 Jones shares his thoughts on this issue.

 “I have not specifically faced any problems like this,” Jones said.
 “It is entirely possible that I have presented an issue to someone that they ultimately did not understand because of the racial differences between us two.
 Issues like this only work to accentuate the need for more counselor of color and even more diverse counselors to be able to relate to students of color.”